gsinclair/whitestone/doc/attest.markdown

 Imagine you wrote the `Date` class in the Ruby standard library.
 The following Attest code could be used to test some of it.
 All of these tests pass.

-    require 'attest/include'                # Saves you from doing "include Attest" require 'date'
+    require 'date'

     D "Date" do

       D.< {                                 # setup for each block
         @d = Date.new(1972, 5, 13)
       }

       D "#to_s" do
         Eq @d.to_s, "1972-05-13"
       end

       D "#next" do
         end_of_april = Date.new(2010, 4, 30)
         start_of_may = Date.new(2010, 5, 1)
         T { end_of_april.next == start_of_may }
       end

       D "day, month, year, week, day-of-year, etc." do

         D.< { :extra_setup_for_these_three_blocks_if_required }

         D "civil" do
           Eq @d.year,   1972
           Eq @d.month,  5